christianhelle/christianhelle.github.io/_posts/2023/2023-11-19-http-file-generator.md

 For a quite some time now, when building HTTP based API, I have been [Swagger UI](https://swagger.io/tools/swagger-ui/) for local API endpoint testing.
 Lately, I've been working on projects with rather large response payloads and Swagger UI gets really slow with this.
 I didn't take long before I completely swapped out using Swagger UI and went over to using `.http` files.

-`.http` files were made popular by the Visual Studio Code extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), which then was adopted by JetBrains IDE's, and later on [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.RestClient).
-Eventually, the 3rd party extension, REST Client, got baked into Visual Studio 2022 v17.5
+`.http` files were made popular by the Visual Studio Code extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), which then was adopted in [JetBrains IDE's](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html), and later on [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.RestClient) as an extension.
+Eventually, the 3rd party extension, [REST Client](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.RestClient), got baked into Visual Studio 2022 version 17.6 (or later) with the **ASP.NET and Web Development** workload installed.

 The contents of a `.http` file contains the verb, path, headers, and the request body.
 It looks something like this: